hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-If you want to sort the result before paging, you need to specify a comparator object that implements `Comparator` interface.
+If you want to sort the result before paging, you need to specify a comparator object that implements the `Comparator` interface.
 Also, this comparator object should be one of `IdentifiedDataSerializable` or `Portable`.
 After implementing the Node.js version, you need to implement the Java equivalent of the comparator and its factory.
 The Java equivalent of the comparator should implement `java.util.Comparator`.
-Note that `comprare` function of `Comparator` on the Java side is the equivalent of the `sort` function of `Comparator` on the Node.js side.
-When you implement `Comparator` and its factory, you can add them to the `CLASSPATH` of the server side.
+Note that `compare` function of the `Comparator` on the Java side is the equivalent of the `sort` function of `Comparator` on the Node.js side.
+When you implement the `Comparator` and its factory, you can add them to the `CLASSPATH` of the server side.
 See [Adding User Library to CLASSPATH section](#adding-user-library-to-classpath).

 Also, You can access a specific page more easily with the help of the `setPage` function.
 This way, if you make a query for the hundredth page, for example, it will get all 100 pages at once instead of reaching the hundredth page one by one using the `nextPage` function.